30 Extraordinary Things to do in Indianapolis in April

 Talk a walk through the Indianapolis Art Center’s ArtsPark and you’ll be treated to wacky and whimsical art created for your enjoyment.
 Your stroll will take you along the White River where you’ll see a backdrop of seasonal beauty and maybe even some recreational canoers and kayakers.

-If you still haven’t found enough things to do in Indianapolis in April, just beyond Indianapolis, you’ll find even more ideas!
+If you still haven’t found enough things to do in Indianapolis in April, just beyond Indianapolis you’ll find some great events and activities!

 Head to Spring Fest at Purdue University.
 This one-day festival celebrates the science-based fields of study by providing hands-on activities for kids and their families.
-Spring Fest is a free event for the community and typically there is a football scrimmage for visitors to watch.
+Spring Fest is a free event for the community and offers exciting science, technology, engineering, arts, and cultural experiences.

 Two young children dressed in fairy costumes pose with seven teens also dressed up in fairy costumes at the Welcome to Fairyville event in Noblesville, Indiana at Nickle Plate Arts.